mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 {{< /call-out >}}

 <!-- {{< call-out "note" "Note" >}}
-This guide does not discuss Rhino or Grasshopper APIs either.
-So if you would like to know how to create complex geometries in Rhino and Grasshopper, please check out:
+This guide does not discuss Rhino or Grasshopper APIs.
+If you would like to know how to create complex geometries in Rhino and Grasshopper, please check out:

 [Essential Guide to C# Scripting in Grasshopper - by Rajaa Issa](https://developer.rhino3d.com/guides/grasshopper/csharp-essentials)
 {{< /call-out >}} -->